 I can proudly say that I don’t currently use a budgeting tool as I don’t need it anymore because my finances are very straightforward now.

 Cut down your expenses: In the last 10 months, I cancelled both of our phone contracts and downgraded them to the pay-as-you-go option – from paying £27 a month, we now pay £5 a month (referral) per phone.
-I also renewed my broadband contract which decreased the monthly fee by £2.50, ended my TV insurance as I honestly didn’t need it anymore.
+I also renewed my broadband contract which decreased the monthly fee by £2.50 and ended my TV insurance as I honestly didn’t need it anymore.

 Use your money: Finally, don’t be afraid to use your money to make your life easier: take a class, invest in a Life Coach or whatever else YOU need.